ramera03/Youtube-Social-Attitudes/research-assessment.md

     4. Uses dynamic inline R code to render data-dependent text

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: You're executing this correctly, but for your final draft you should look around at how psych articles (apa formatted specifically) typically present results in text.
+Like the silly formatting and stylistic details -- where to put parentheses, when to use a color, what to capitalize, etc. It's more subjective, but you still want to go with standard practice.

 ### BibTeX